mpataws/iotanium/docs/source/setup/setup.rst

     :align: center
     :alt: img/assembly.png

 - Power your device with the micro-usb cable provided to the micro-usb port on the IoTanium board.
-You can use nay standard USB port, or the USB wall adapter provided.
+You can use any standard USB port, or the USB wall adapter provided.
 ----

 Download or Clone Repository